 Great!

-We now have the required packages to start putting together our GraphQL server.
+You now have the packages you need to start putting together your GraphQL server.

 Defining the GraphQL schema